umassos/WiFiTrace/README.md

 [arxiv](https://arxiv.org/abs/2003.08512)

 Our research publication describing the network-centric WiFi-based contact tracing method used by WiFiTrace can be found here: [WiFiTrace: Network-based Contact Tracing for Infectious Diseases Using Passive WiFi Sensing](https://arxiv.org/abs/2005.12045v2)

+## Acknowledgements

+This research was supported by NSF grants 1763834 and 1836752.